Azure/azure-quickstart-templates/101-cosmosdb-create-arm-mongodb/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates an Azure Cosmos DB MongoDB API account.
+This template creates an Azure Cosmos DB MongoDB API account with the provided name, and the offer type set to `Standard`.

+By not setting the optional consistency level parameter `consistencyLevel`, the account will be created with the default consistency level of `Session`.
+To set the consistency level to another value, see[101-create-documentdb-account-consistencypolicy](https://github.com/Azure/azure-quickstart-templates/tree/master/101-documentdb-account-consistencypolicy-create).